tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

       - If you have to do something in your verticle start-up which takes some time and you don’t want the verticle to be considered deployed until that happens (e.g. start HTTP server) you have to implement the asynchronous `start` method (see `Step7_SimpleServer` e `Step8_WebService`).
 This version of the method takes a `Promise` (see below) as a parameter.
 When the method returns the verticle will not be considered deployed.
 Some time later, after you’ve done everything you need to do you can call complete on the Future (or fail) to signal that you’re done.

       - <ins>They are assigned an event loop thread when they are created and the start method is called with that event loop.
-When you call any other methods that takes a handler on a core API from an event loop then Vert.x will guarantee that those handlers, when called, will be executed on the same event loop.</ins>
+When you call any other methods that take a handler on a core API from an event loop then Vert.x will guarantee that those handlers, when called, will be executed on the same event loop.</ins>

     - see `Step2_WithVerticle.java`
-      - unlike previous example everything inside the verticle is executed by event-loop thread: `Thread[#23,vert.x-eventloop-thread-0,5,main]`
+      - unlike the previous example everything inside the verticle is executed by event-loop thread: `Thread[#23,vert.x-eventloop-thread-0,5,main]`
       - consequence: the handlers are **always** executed **after** the message `"done"` has been printed on console
       - :point_right: **Pros**:
-        - clarifies, making explicit, who executes what since using Verticles it is guaranted that all the code in your verticle instance is always executed on the same event loop
+        - clarifies, making explicit, who executes what since using Verticles it is guaranteed that all the code in your Verticle instance is always executed on the same event loop
-        - write all the code in your application as single threaded and let Vert.x worry about the threading and scaling: no more worrying about synchronized and volatile any more, ...
+        - write all the code in your application as single-threaded and let Vert.x worry about the threading and scaling: no more worrying about synchronized and volatile anymore, ...

   - An application would typically be composed of many verticle instances running in the same Vert.x instance at the same time.

 - `Step3_Chaining.java`: `compose` can be used for chaining futures
   - `Future` offers more: `map`, `recover`, `otherwise`, `andThen` and even a `flatMap` which is an alias of `compose`